jasonKercher/fql/usage.md

     on s.ID = N.ID
 where s.fullname like '[rb]ob%'
 ```
+Now, we can do this:
 ```sh
 cat namelist.txt | fql nameupdate.sql
 ```

-In the spirit of the caseless nature of fql, tables names are also caselessly matched to files.
+In the spirit of the caseless nature of SQL, tables names are also caselessly matched to files.
 And...
 In the spirit of not
 having to use brackets around each table name, the extension of the file can be ommited as well.
 So these 2 queries are
 equivalent (if we assume no ambiguity in file names):